AF2310/Home-Alarm-System/README.md

 ****

-For this project we are creating a security alarm device that through various ways detects motion when activated remotely or by a tilt switch and triggers an alarm and notifies the house owner of the detected inruder via a message.
+For this tutorial we are creating a security alarm device that through various ways detects motion when activated remotely or by a tilt switch and triggers an alarm and notifies the house owner of the detected inruder via a message.

-The device utilizes a bread board, a pico w microcontroller several complementary sensors such as a PIR sensor,hall effect digital sensor ,a passive buzzer and a tilt switch.
+The device utilizes a bread board, a pico w microcontroller several complementary sensors such as a PIR sensor,hall effect digital sensor , a passive buzzer and a tilt switch.

 Furthermore for data visualization Adafruit will be used and to publish data to Adafruit the arduino MQTT libray will be used.